-Even here, we can see some skewness in the distribution of the data points.
-So, we prepared 2 training datasets from APTOS and IDRiD datasets.
+Even here, we can see some skewness in the distribution of dataset.

-- i.
-In the first training dataset, we merged data points from both datasets except those in the '0' category.
-We considered the '0' category images from the APTOS dataset alone.
-This reduced some skewness in our data distribution. - ii.
-In the second training dataset, we randomly chose up to 500 images from the combined datasets of APTOS & IDRiD.
-This reduced the skewness in data distribution significantly but at the same time, it reduced the total number of data points available for training as well.
+- We prepared 2 training datasets from APTOS and IDRiD datasets. - In the first training dataset, we merged data points from both datasets except that belonging to the '0' category.
+We considered '0' category images from the APTOS dataset alone.
+This reduced some skewness in our data. - In the second training dataset, we randomly chose upto 500 images from the combined datasets of APTOS & IDRiD.
+This reduced the skewness in data significantly but at the same time it reduced the total number of datapoints as well available for training.